sw1mclub/jubilant-octo-chainsaw/README.md

 * testNodeAddress: The IP address and port of the ethereum node you want to connect to for testing
 * walletAddress: Your ethereum wallet address.
 * privateKey: Your ethereum private key.
+* usdcTokenAddress: Address for the USDC token contract.
 * chainID: Set to 1 for mainnet.
 * chain: Name of the chain to use. "mainnet" for mainnet.